PaperMC/Waterfall/README.md

 ## How to (Server Admins)

-Download a copy of Travertine.jar from our buildserver here: [Travertine](https://papermc.io/ci/job/Travertine/)
+Download a copy of Travertine.jar from our homepage here: [Travertine](https://papermc.io/downloads#Travertine)

 Travertine requires **Java 8** or above.